 Many couples struggle to agree on issues arising from their separation, such as finances, property and child arrangements.
 Mediation can be a very effective process in working towards a resolution.

-Mediation involves you both working with a professional Mediator to understand the issues on both sides and work together to try and reach a mutually acceptable agreement.
+Family Mediation involves you both working with a professional Mediator to understand the issues on both sides and then working together to try and reach a mutually acceptable agreement.
 It is an honest and open dialogue between two people and requires commitment to the process from both sides.
 Mediation is more cost-effective than the traditional solicitor-led negotiations and litigation/court-based applications.
 It can also help create a more positive relationship and help families move forward following separation.

 Both parties have to want to enter the process and either can stop the process at any time.
 There is generally an expectation that couples will attempt to resolve their differences before commencing litigation, but mediation it is not always suitable or appropriate in some circumstances.